 December in Edinburgh is the time to visit if you want to do all the fun Christmas activities that the city has on offer.
 In fact, the official Christmas events run from around mid-November through to the first few days of January (you can see the official website for what is on when).

-So if meeting Santa, shopping in a Christmas village, spinning around in the Star Flyer or ice skating are on your Edinburgh winter wishlist, we highly recommend visiting in December.
+So if meeting Santa, shopping in a Christmas village, or spinning around in the Star Flyer are on your Edinburgh winter wishlist, we highly recommend visiting in December.

 December is also the time to visit if you want to experience New Years Eve, or Hogmanay, in Edinburgh, with these events running from the 30th of December through to the 1st of January.
 Note that this is the busiest period in terms of the winter calendar, so accommodation will be more expensive and the city will be much busier overall.